 1. Improve Executive Productivity (and Wellness)

-All the productivity tools and technology that were supposed to make executives self-sufficient have only made human admins harder to find (more on that later).
-The pool of professional admins in the U.S. has shrunk by 65 percent since 2004.
+All the productivity tools and technology intended to make executives self-sufficient have only made it harder to find human admins (more on that later).
+Since 2004, the number of professional admins in the U.S. has decreased by 65 percent.

 Email, voicemail, chat, calendar apps, travel planning apps, and expense account apps take time to use.
-How much time?
-Sixteen hours per week, according to research by Service Now.
-Companies paying their executives to do their admin work realize that is not a good business decision.
+According to research by Service Now, they take sixteen hours per week to use.
+Companies that pay their executives to do their admin work realize that this is not a good business decision.

 Prialto’s 2024 Productivity Report found that 43 percent of executives list "administrative tasks" as the biggest drag on their productivity, and 52 percent listed "stress and overwhelm" as their primary blocker.

-Leadership IQ found that 67 percent of executives have also been less productive because of burnout, and 65 percent admit that they have made mistakes because of burnout.
+Leadership IQ found that 67 percent of executives have been less productive due to burnout, and 65 percent admit that they have made mistakes as a result of burnout.
 Just 35 percent said they are mentally thriving.

 2. Executive Assistants are Hard to Find